-This pain-relieving drug is available in immediate release and controlled release forms.
-Brand names for controlled release include;
+This pain-relieving drug is available in immediate release (Roxicodone®, Percolone®) and controlled release forms such as OxyContin.

-Determining How Long Does Oxycodone Stay In Your System
+Timeline – How Long Does Oxycodone Stay in Your System

 Oxycodone is a synthetic opioid.
 Because it is a synthetic, there are special types of tests designed specifically to detect its presence.
 These tests are highly accurate and can detect the presence of the drug in the system long after it has effectively left the user’s body.